EPCCed/Intro-to-HPC/content/Part5_Case_Studies/Towards_the_Future.md

 - in your opinion, what is the most surprising or interesting aspect of this case study?
 - are there any similarities between the case study you picked and the three case studies we have discussed in this week?
 Why do you think that is?

-© EPCC at The University of Edinburgh, ARCHER

 ---